cvxpy/cvxpy/doc/source/install/index.rst

       :scale: 100%

 5. From the console, run ``nosetests cvxpy``.
-If all the tests pass, your installation was successful.
+If all but one of the tests pass, your installation was successful.

 Windows with Anaconda